 Overall results showed that hospitality program directors did not identify what influences inclusion/exclusion.
 The perceived difference between institutions in the importance to include academic service-learning in the hospitality management curriculum was not clearly identified.
 The importance of inclusion in hospitality curriculum was inconclusive.

 Ward, Verna M., "Service-learning: Comparison of Hospitality Programs in Two- and Four-Year Institutions" (2000).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 41.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."